-- is from the same product owner; - is of the same risk classification (either Class A only or Class B only); and - intended purpose falls within the descriptor of one DGT.
+- is from the same product owner; - is of the same risk classification (R2 >--

+Class B only); and - intended purpose falls within the descriptor of one DGT.

 The product registration application may contain accessories of a lower risk class if they are specifically intended to be used together with the dental devices submitted under a DGT.